-

 For tags that do not have built-in consent checks you will need to add the Consent Types yourself.
 These are called "Additional Consent Checks"

-4.1 Additional Consent Checks
+4.1 Additional Consent Checks & Basic Consent Mode

-Your tags that do not support the Built-in consent checks now need to be configured to work with the Consent Types.
 Open a tag click Advanced settings -> Consent Settings and fill in the Consent Type required for this tag.
 In the tag below I added the advertising type.
 You can use the following types: ad_storage, analytics_storage, functionality_storage, personalization_storage or security_storage

 - Create a new trigger in your container.
 Select "Custom Event" give it a name eg "cf_after_consent_update"